 Travel History | Lifestyle | Preventative Applications | Additional Recommendations |

-0 | Local (negligible) | Any | None | Avoid breeding with, or blood transfusion from dogs belonging to risk levels 3-4 or seropositive dogs (and 1-2, if possible) |
+0 | Local (negligible) | Any | None | Avoid breeding with or blood transfusion from dogs belonging to risk levels 3-4 and PCR positive or seropositive dogs (and 1-2, if possible) |

-1 | Occasional travel to fringe or endemic areas | Any | Repellents: Cover the entire period of travelling/exposure including the delay for activity | See risk level 0 If travel once for less than 3 weeks, use topical insecticide spot-on formulations applied at least 2 days before travelling/exposure.
+1 | Occasional travel to fringe or endemic areas | Any | Repellents: Cover the entire period of travelling/exposure including the delay for activity | See risk level 0 If travel once for less than 3 weeks, use topical insecticide spot-on formulations applied at least 2 days before exposure.
 For longer periods of travel, use repeated spot-on or collars.
-Test for L. infantum infection 6 months post travel (via quantitative serology) |
+Test for L. infantum infection 6 months after travel (by quantitative serology) |

 2 | Frequent/long travel to fringe or endemic areas | Any | Repellents: Cover the period of travel including the delay for repellent activity Vaccination (optional) |

-See risk level 0 For long and/or frequent trips preventative and additional recommendations should be the same as for risk level 4 Test for L. infantum infection 6 months post last travel (via quantitative serology) |
+See risk level 0 For long and/or frequent trips preventative and additional recommendations should be the same as for risk level 4.
+Test for L. infantum infection 6 months after last exposure (by quantitative serology) Domperidone could be considered (if not vaccinated) |

 3 | Re-homing from an endemic area | Any | See additional recommendations | Test for L. infantum infection via quantitative serology.
-If positive, do not breed and do not use as blood donor, consider treatment (staging) Repellents all year round Testing of other household dogs |
+If positive, do not breed and do not use as blood donor, consider treatment (see staging).
+Repellents all year round.
+Testing of other household dogs |

 ENDEMIC AREAS | ||||